kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ## Debugging the data plane

-Gloo Edge is based on the Envoy proxy.
+Gloo Gateway is based on the Envoy proxy.
 So, when you find unexpected behaviors with your request handling, here are a few areas to look in Envoy that can aid in debugging.
 Note, we've created some convenience tooling in the `glooctl` CLI tool which is tremendously helpful here.

 ### Dumping Envoy configuration